-From policy to action: leading by example to greening the health sector
+From policy to action: WHO leading by example

 Climate change resulting from human activities is now recognized as one of the most pressing global environmental issues of today.
 In addressing this problem, the UN system organizations, are committed to control and reduce their greenhouse gas (GHG) emissions.

 WHO conducted its first GHG inventory of its headquarter operations in 2008.
 The results of this inventory were published under the title:

 The WHO Carbon Footprint for the period 1 January 2008 – 31 December 2008 is 23,668 tonnes carbon dioxide equivalent (tCO2e).